Best toys what looks like magnetic tiles for younger & older

 You bend the flexible pieces over each other, so that they become convex and you can make large things with a lot of open space on the inside.

-That's why you can make a lot with little.
-They compete with magnet tiles and claim to have only advantages.
+That's why you can make a lot with a little.
+They go into battle with magnet tiles and say they only have advantages.

 Takes up less space, you can play it anywhere and not just on a flat surface.